bomeara/hunting_invasive_species_with_htcondor/DockerExamples/BuildPackContainer.md

 	     q()

  - Exit the Docker image (with `exit`)
- - Commit the image (Note that the container ID number (e.g., `674cff43dbfd`) needs to be changed by the user.
+ - Commit the image.
+Note that the container ID number (e.g., `674cff43dbfd`) needs to be changed by the user.

 	     docker commit -m "Added in MARSS" -a "Richard Erickson" \